Illinois Clean Energy Community Foundation Grants

 The Illinois Clean Energy Community Foundation (ICECF) was established in December 1999 as an independent foundation with a $225 million endowment provided by Commonwealth Edison.
 The ICECF invests in clean-energy development and land-preservation efforts, working with communities and citizens to improve environmental quality in Illinois.
-The ICECF provides competitive grants to programs and projects that improve energy efficiency, develop renewable-energy resources, and preserve and enhance natural areas and wildlife habitats in Illinois.
-Since 2001 the Foundation has awarded approximately 3,600 grants totaling $212 million.
+The ICECF provides competitive grants to programs and projects that improve energy efficiency, develop renewable energy resources, and preserve and enhance natural areas and wildlife habitats in Illinois.
+Since 2001 the Foundation has awarded approximately 4,700 grants totaling $226 million.

 Grant cycles and application deadlines vary depending on the project.
-Beginning in June 2011, ICECF uses an online application process.
-The ICECF will notify all applicants whether to submit a full proposal.
+The ICECF will notify applicants whether to submit a full proposal.
 When applicants are invited to submit a full proposal, the ICECF will specify what information to include, as well as the supporting documents that must be submitted.

 K-12 Solar Schools Program and K-12 Wind Schools Program

 The ICECF also administers the K-12 Solar Schools Program and the K-12 Wind Schools Program.
 These programs turn school buildings into hands-on science experiments, helping teachers to instruct students about science, math, technology, the environment and other important topics.

 These programs are targeted grant programs with separate guidelines, deadlines, and application forms.
 Proposals for the K-12 Wind Schools Program and the K-12 Solar Schools Program are only considered in February.
 Since 2006, ICECF has awarded over $2,100,000 in grants to over 220 schools to support the installation of 1-kW solar PV systems.
 ICECF has developed a dedicated website for this program.